 Power supply anomalies: On 2022-Feb-9, the HRC instrument experienced an electronics anomaly.
 This was similar in characteristics to the anomaly experienced on 2020-Aug-24, when there was a drop in power being supplied to the instruments.
 After the 2020-Aug anomaly, the HRC was switched over to a redundant set of power supplies and command and processing electronics ("Side B"), and had been operating nominally prior to the anomaly on 2022-Feb-9.
 Subsequent investigations showed that the anomalies differed in detail, and that switching to the original set of power supplies and electronics ("Side A") would restore operational functionality.
 An attempt was made on 2022-Mar-11 to restore Side B functionality, but this was unsuccessful.
 The switch to Side A was made on 2022-May-19, which successfully restored the instrument functionality.
-Several check-out observations have been carried out since then, and analysis shows no departure from known trends in instrument characteristics.
-The degap is unaffected, and gain and QE drop (see Sections 7.8,9.3.6) are consistent with previous trends.
-New thermal constraints have been added that limit observation durations to a maximum of 15 ks at a time, with a substantial cooling duration following each observation.
-As of the release of this edition of the POG, plans have been approved to resume HRC science observations in Cycle 24 but no earlier than 2023-Feb-13.
+Several check-out observations were carried out after that, and analysis shows no departure from known trends in instrument characteristics.
+The degap is unaffected, and gain and QE drops (see Sections 7.8,9.3.6) are consistent with previous trends.
+New thermal constraints have been added that limit observation durations to a maximum of 14.5 ks at a time, with a substantial cooling duration following each observation.
+HRC science observations resumed on 2023-Apr-10.

 PSF "ghost": Early observations with the HRC-I showed a faint secondary "ghost" image.
-This "ghost" image was a displaced, weaker ( $\sim 3\%$ ) image $\sim 10$ arcsec on one side of every source in the HRC-I field of view, generally along the negative U axis of the instrument (Figure 7.1).
+This "ghost" image was a displaced, weaker (~ 3%) image ~ 10 arcsec on one side of every source in the HRC-I field of view, generally along the negative U axis of the instrument (Figure 7.1).
 The cause of this imaging anomaly is saturation of the fine position amplifiers.
 A change in the HRC-I operating high-voltage reduced the occurrence of saturating events and the previously mentioned event processing algorithms, which are now part of the CXO/HRC data pipeline, label these events and filter them out.
-The
+The combination of the HV change and filtering have reduced the relative intensity of the ghost image to < 0.1%, effectively eliminating it.
+If the location of the ghost image interferes with features of the source, the CIAO tool obsvis can be used to determine a roll angle